Mitalie/hive-minitalk/README.md

 The server informs the client of the error with SIGUSR1 so it can stop sending and display an error to the user instead of sending its message into the void.

-Multiple simultaneous clients are not supported because simultaneous signals to the server could be lost.
-As soon as even one signal arrives from a sender other than the active client, we can't be sure we haven't lost a signal and abort the transmission with an error.
-However we haven't yet lost a signal from the other sender, so we consider the received signal a start of new transmission.
-There might still be an incoming signal from the previous active client, so the server waits until its arrival or timeout before proceeding with the new client.

-A client given incorrect server process id or a process whose peer dies during transmission could get stuck waiting for a reply.
+A client given incorrect server process id or a process whose peer dies during transfer could get stuck waiting for a reply.
 We detect failures to send a signal, but the other process could die after sending, or an incorrect process might just never reply.
-To avoid getting stuck, we implement a timeout after which the transmission is considered failed.
+To avoid getting stuck, we implement a timeout after which the transfer is considered failed.
 The assignment doesn't allow any clock or timer functions, so we get a rough estimate by counting usleep calls while waiting for a signal.

+Conflicting signals during an active transfer are detected and the server is rejected with SIGUSR1.
+If a signal from active client was lost the timeout will eventually abort the transmission, otherwise it can continue as normal.

 ## Additional ideas